roblanf/sarscov2phylo/tree_estimation.md

 The result is fairly clear.
 The best method in both cases (with or without re-estimating branch lengths) is to estimate the tree with parsimony in IQ-TREE.
 This makes good sense - these are highly conserved genomes, with some fairly extreme rate variation among sites but probably rarely more than one substitution in a single site on a given branch.
 These are just the conditions where parsimony would be expected to do well, particularly compared to methods that estimate distances without accounting for variation in rates among sites. `rapidnj` also does very well, and the results are very close to those from the parsimony tree.
 The conclusion is that the best way to get a quick tree for large SARS-CoV-2 is to use parsimony.
 If you really need speed, then `rapidnj` is what you want.
 It will be worth keeping track of the relative speeds of parsimony and `rapidnj` as the dataset continues to increase in size.

 It's encouraging to see that the model parameters are very consistent, even though the tree topologies differ a lot.
 This means we can likely re-use these in later analyses to speed things up.
 Finally, and remarkably, it turns out it's better to use MASH distances with quicktree rather than the distances quicktree calculates.
 That was very unexpected.

+Final point - note that teh difference in likelihood between fixed and re-estimated branchlengths is very large for most methods.
+It is a bit smaller for rapidnj (~235 units), but it's very small for parsimony (~5 units only!).
+This means that the MP branch lengths are surprisingly similar to the ML branch lengths with a GTR model.
+This, again, is encouraging for MP.

 | method             | model | brlens       | lnL           | AICc        | delta_AICc  | tree_length | internal_brlen_pct | AC     | AG     | AT     | CG     | CT     | GT    |
 |--------------------|-------|--------------|---------------|-------------|-------------|-------------|--------------------|--------|--------|--------|--------|--------|-------|